-It’s hard to imagine a world without potatoes.
+It is hard to imagine a world without potatoes.
 Once indigenous to South America, specifically Peru and Bolivia, the potato has become a staple food in much of the world.
 In fact, it is an integral part of the food supply in many countries.
-Spuds are grown in all fifty states in the U.S. alone!
+In the United States, every state grows the stupendous spud!

-In 1784, Thomas Jefferson set voyage on a trip to France with his slave James Heming.
+Thomas Jefferson set voyage to France with his slave James Heming in 1784.
 Jefferson brought his slave along in hopes he would learn some of the French culinary skills.
 Upon return to the U.S., Jefferson made Heming prepare one of the many culinary delights learned in France, the French fried potato.
-The dish was served at Jefferson’s private residence.
-Despite the fact Heming learned the culinary skill to make French fried potatoes and brought that skill back the U.S., Jefferson is given credit for introducing French fried potatoes.
+Hemming served the dish at Jefferson’s private residence.
+Despite the fact Heming learned the culinary skill to make French fried potatoes and brought that skill back to the U.S., history gives Jefferson the credit for introducing French fried potatoes.
 The earliest known recipe for the potato chip appeared in a cookbook published in 1817.
 The preparation resembled the French fried potato prepared by Heming.

 The potato continues to have a vast history after its initial introduction.
 Most notably, the history of potatoes relates to the Irish potato famine of the 1840s.
 Sadly, starvation and disease claimed as many as a million lives in Ireland during the famine.
 It was during this time that nearly 500,000 Irish immigrated to the U.S.

 - The word “spud” first made an appearance in New Zealand around 1850.
 Potato planters used spuds, a sharper version of a spade, to dig up potatoes.
 Technically, it had nothing to the with the potato.

 - The world’s largest potato chip was produced by the Pringle Company in 1990.
 It measures 23′ by 14.5′.